ArcBlock/forge-docs/src/instruction/sdk/javascript/index.md

 ![](./assets/declare.png)

-> The screenshot above is from [forge-web](../../tools/forge_web), which contains a build in web dashboard and block explorer for your chain.
+> The screenshot above is from [Forge WEB](../../../tools/forge_web), which contains a build in web dashboard and block explorer for your chain.

 > Here are are using `declare` to write data to the blockchain, many other [transaction types](../../../reference/txs) are supported.
 Full list of transaction send method list can be found at [GraphQLClient](https://www.npmjs.com/package/@arcblock/graphql-client).